samuelburbulla/dune-mmesh/doc/installation.rst

   pip install dune-mmesh

-Note that this takes some time in order to compile all dependent Dune modules.
+Note that this takes some time to compile all dependent Dune modules.

 Now, you should be able to execute Dune-MMesh's python code.
 For instance: